Florida Arrest Reports and Warrant Search

 1. One of the first things to do if you’re in Florida and think someone might have an arrest warrant is to check the Florida warrant database.

-2. As a second step in the hiring or renting process in Florida, a background check is conducted on the applicant.
+2. A background check is conducted on the applicant as a second step in the hiring or renting process in Florida.

 3. Protect yourself and anyone around you from potential danger by locating Florida felons convicted of violent crimes.

-4. To be sure the individual you’re dealing with is who they say they are.
+4. Confirm the individual you’re dealing with is who they say they are.

 5. To help with criminal or suspicious activities in ongoing investigations.